Baltimore Ravens vs. Minnesota Vikings NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - The Ravens have yet to cover the spread this season when favored by 6 points or more in three chances.

-- When Baltimore picks up more than 367.0 yards, the team is 2-4 against the spread and 4-2 overall.
+- When Baltimore piles up more than 367.0 yards, the team is 2-4 against the spread and 4-2 overall.

-- This year, the Ravens have eight turnovers, one fewer than the Vikings have takeaways (9).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Baltimore's matchup with the Vikings.